WozMit/Transfer-learning-for-general-image-recognition/README.md

 * < data_augmentation > : Data augmentation (yes, no)
 * < features > : Name of the .npy file to be created containing the vector of features.
 E.g. `output_data_train.npy`
 * < classes > : Name of the .npy file to be created containing the classes.
 E.g. `output_cls_train.npy`

+## Classification
+Once obtained the transfer values, our goal is to fit some model with the training data to acurateley predict the test data.

+The command for making classification is: